Naledi-Dikgale/Bootstrap-Portfolio/README.md

 # bootstrap-practice
-This is a collaborative project aimed at practicing bootstrap
+This is a collaborative project aimed at practicing bootstrap.